daMachoMan/FeatherLady/README.md

 # FeatherLady
-A wwebsite written for a cleaning business
+A website written for a cleaning business